 I find it pretty amusing that many people who have given this 5 stars seem to keep saying: "well yeah the writing is really bad but Tyra doesn't have an english degree so it's okay and this book is good because the idea is so creative!!"

 I could write a flowery description of one of my nightmares in excruciating detail, and it would be as "creative" than Modelland - assuming, of course that "creative" actually means demented, disturbed and utterly nonsensical.
+(NOTE: I have read many books that are actually demented, disturbed and nonsensical all at once - and are also amazing, beautifully written masterpieces.
+This is the other kind)

 However I don't know if I or anyone I know could write as appallingly as Tyra has here.
 This is strange, because I also don't have an English degree.
 However, I somehow can reason, without the power of a degree, that writing lines such as 'Too-too just mouth pee-peed all over you!' is not a good idea, especially when gems such as this are liberally sprinkled across every page.